zeuscloud/eucalyptus/_posts/2013-06-05-Eucalyptus-configurations.md

 ###CC Configuration
 Important: You must set VNET_PUBLICIPS identically on all CCs in a multi-cluster configuration.
-Log in to the CC and open the /etc/eucalyptus/eucalyptus.conf file.
+Log in to the CC and open the `/etc/eucalyptus/eucalyptus.conf` file.
 Go to the Network Configuration section, uncomment and set the following:
+{% highlight bash %}
 VNET_MODE="MANAGED-NOVLAN"
 VNET_SUBNET="10.0.0.0"
 VNET_NETMASK="255.0.0.0"